-- (a) a person who has entered into or works under a contract of service or apprenticeship, written or oral, express or implied, whether by way of manual labour or otherwise; - (b) a person who is a learner, although not under a contract of service or apprenticeship, who becomes subject to the hazards of an industry within the scope of Part 1 for the purpose of undergoing training or probationary work specified or stipulated by the employer as a preliminary to employment; - a member of a fire brigade or an ambulance driver or (c) attendant working with or without remuneration, when serving - (i) a municipality, a regional district, an urban area, an improvement district, a board of school trustees, a francophone education authority as defined in the School Act, a library board or a parks board, or - (ii) a board or commission having the management or conduct of work or services on behalf of any of the bodies in subparagraph (i);
+- a person who has entered into or works under a contract of (a) service or apprenticeship, written or oral, express or implied, whether by way of manual labour or otherwise: - a person who is a learner, although not under a contract of (b) service or apprenticeship, who becomes subject to the hazards of an industry within the scope of Part 1 for the purpose of undergoing training or probationary work specified or stipulated by the employer as a preliminary to employment;

-- in respect of the industry of mining, a person while the (d) person is actually engaged in taking or attending a course of training or instruction in mine rescue work under the direction or with the written approval of an employer in whose employment the person is employed as a worker in that industry, or while, with the knowledge and consent of an employer in that industry, either express or implied, he or she is actually engaged in rescuing or protecting or attempting to rescue or protect life or property in the case of an explosion or accident which endangers either life or property in a mine, and this irrespective of whether during the time of his or her being so engaged the person is entitled to receive wages from the employer, or from any employer, or is performing the work or service as a volunteer; - (e) further, in respect of the industry of mining, a person while he or she is engaged as a member of the inspection committee, appointed or elected by the workers in the mine, to inspect the mine on behalf of the workers: - (f) an independent operator admitted by the Board under section 2 (2)
+- a firefighter; (c.1) - (d) in respect of the industry of mining, a person while the person is actually engaged in taking or attending a course of training or instruction in mine rescue work under the direction or with the written approval of an employer in whose employment the person is employed as a worker in that industry, or while, with the knowledge and consent of an employer in that industry, either express or implied, he or she is actually engaged in rescuing or protecting or attempting to rescue or protect life or property in the case of an explosion or accident which endangers either life or property in a mine, and this irrespective of whether during the time of his or her being so engaged the person is entitled to receive wages from the employer, or from any employer, or is performing the work or service as a volunteer; - (e) further, in respect of the industry of mining, a person while he or she is engaged as a member of the inspection committee, appointed or elected by the workers in the mine, to inspect the mine on behalf of the workers; - (f) an independent operator admitted by the Board under section 2 (2)

-- (1) This Part applies to all employers, as employers, and all workers in British Columbia except employers or workers exempted by order of the Board. - (2) The Board may direct that this Part applies on the terms specified in the Board's direction - to an independent operator who is neither an employer nor a (a) worker as though the independent operator was a worker, or - (b) to an employer as though the employer was a worker.
+- (1) This Part applies to all employers, as employers, and all workers in British Columbia except employers or workers exempted by order of the Board. - The Board may direct that this Part applies on the terms specified (2) in the Board's direction - (a) to an independent operator who is neither an employer nor a worker as though the independent operator was a worker, or - (b) to an employer as though the employer was a worker.